 Anne Martin is a highly regarded Gaelic singer based in the Isle of Skye.
 Born and bred in the Trotternish area of Skye, Martin learned her craft from the traditional songs passed through the generations in her community.
 Martin has been invited to sing and teach Gaelic song across the globe, from Ireland, Canada, Australia to India.

 Jason Singh is a beatboxer, vocal sculptor and sound artist whose work is rooted in inspiring people to engage in creative experiences through voice, technology, performance and participation.
 A prolific solo artist, he also collaborates and performs alongside artists such as Nitin Sawhney, Rokia Traorè, Sebastian Rochford, Leafcutter John, Shabaka Hutchings and Soumik Datta.
 Singh has also had numerous residencies, including at the V&A Museum, London, and Aberdeen Performing Arts.
 In 2016, Singh took his live performance of Following the Fleet: DRIFTERS on a UK tour of former fishing communitities starting in Unst, Shetland Isles.
 The work was an original vocal score for John Grierson’s 1929 silent herring trawler film, commissioned by the BFI for the film’s DVD/Blu-ray release.
 In 2017, there are plans to continue the journey from Leith to Great Yarmouth.
 In January 2017 he undertook a six-week project, India 2017 Warli Heart:Beat Project which involved working on a collaborative, cross artform project in Palghar, Maharastra.

-In 2017 Singh will be resident artist in Hull as part of the Hull 2017 City of Culture and PRS New Music Biennial.
+In 2017 Singh will be resident artist in Hull as part of the Hull 2017 City of Culture and PRS New Music Biennial creating a piece called Ebb and Flow.
+The result of this will be a 23-speaker, fully immersive Ambisonic sound installation taking place over the weekend in Hull, at The History Centre.

 Jason Singh & Anne Martin (UK) with Sharat Chandra Srivastava, Gyan Singh (India) –